webagebigbang/uds-infrastructure-software-factory-aws/README.md

-# uds-infrastructure-software-factory-aws
+# UDS Infrastructure Software Factory AWS
+:construction: **This project is still early in its development.**

-AWS Infrastructure for UDS Software Factory
+This package provides the Terraform infrastructure for UDS Software Factory running on AWS.